Shin Splints – “Too Much, Too Soon”

 Mountain Climbers (2 versions) - Great Core Exercise: This is a great core stability exercise.
 You can also perform this exercise on a Swiss-Ball to make it more challenging.

 Integrating balance training is a critical aspect of neuromuscular re-education.
 This will increase joint and postural stabilization, and decrease the likelihood of further occurrences on injury.

 Balance Exercises with the Bosu Ball: Balance Exercises - Here are some great suggestions on how to improve your balance using a Bosu Ball (or wobble board).
 Balance is essential for both rehabilitation and sports performance.

-If you have shins splints, and you are in Calgary just give us a call at Kinetic Health.
+If you have shins splints, and if are in Calgary, give us a call at Kinetic Health.
 We will do our best to get you back on the running paths.

 Dr. Brian Abelson DC.

 Make an appointment with our incredible team at Kinetic Health in NW Calgary.
 Just scan the QR code with your phones camera and click the link, or call Kinetic Health at 403-241-3772 to make an appointment today!